intelsdi-x/swan/docs/install.md

 ```
 See [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for further guidance on generating SSH keys and adding them to the ssh-agent.

-Make sure your public SSH key is added to your github account, if not follow the instructions [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to add it.

 ## Create virtual machine
 Create and configure guest machine according to the Swan Vagrantfile.
 To do this, go to a vagrant directory: